KeySpot/demo-app/README.md

 keyspot run "npm install" -r <record-name>
 ```

+# In browser
-# Navigating to ```localhost:<PORT>``` in a web browser will take you to the mini app.
+Navigating to ```localhost:<PORT>``` in a web browser will take you to the mini app.
 Here you can type in and add names of environment variables you want the server to expose.